 For more information on oxides in soap, check out this blog post.Safe for use in lip balmsIngredients:Botanical Name: Iron Oxide (CI 77491)Common Name: Iron Oxide

 Terah from Bramble Berry replies...Hi Margaret!
 I'm so glad you think our Brick Red (oxide) Pigment is truly beautiful.
 We do not recommend using oxide pigments, like this one, in bath bombs.
-They are a bit too strong.
+They are a bit too strong as well as being oil soluble which means they would stick to the ring around your bathtub.
 For bath bomb dyes you may want to check out our La Bomb Colorants.
 They are dyes specifically formulated for bath bombs.
 If used within the correct usage amounts in cold process soap the Brick Red will not stain your tub.
 I will email you personally to discuss this further.

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene

 One of the best things about social media is being able to connect with fellow crafters from around the world.
 I started the hashtag #SoapShare to help connect soapers, and of course to browse through all the beautiful photos.
 While looking through photos tagged with #SoapShare on Instagram, I stumbled upon Carolyn of Siennalily Soaps.
 I was […]

 The post Interview with Siennalily Soaps appeared first on Soap Queen.